system-zero/system-zero/data/docs/i.md

 #  take `stderr`, as its first argument, to redirect output to standard error
 #  stream, instead of standard output.
 Note that `sym` must be in visible scope.
 #  ${sym} expressions, can take an optional parameter to indicate a directive,
-#  like $(%s, sym}.
+#  like ${%s, sym}.
 Valid directives are:
-#     - %s to print sym as a c string
+#    - %s to print the symbol as a C string
-#     - %p to print sym as a pointer address
+#    - %p to print the symbol as a pointer address
+#    - %o to print the symbol as an octal (a 0 (zero) is prefixed in the output)
+#    - %x to print the symbol as a hexadecimal (a 0x is prefixed in the output)
-#     - %d to print sym as a decimal (this is the default, so it can be omited)
+#    - %d to print the symbol as a decimal (this is the default, so it can be omited)
+#  Note that there should be a space after the comma, otherwise it is considered
+#  as an error.
 ```
 A [test unit script](../tests/interpreter_semantics.i) serves as a description.